Eat This, Not That! for Greek Foods

 Eat This: Hummus

 Hummus has become one of the hottest health foods in the last few years, but interestingly enough, it's not actually of Greek origin like many people assume.
 "Although hummus is served at some American-Greek restaurants, it's not actually a Greek dish.
 It's Middle Eastern," clarifies Elena Paravantes, RD, Mediterranean diet consultant and founder of OliveTomato.com.
 "But hummus is a healthy pick.
-It's plant based, and a great source of fiber and protein," she continues.
+It's plant-based, and a great source of fiber and protein," she continues.
 "However, that doesn't change the fact that it's a concentrated source of calories, so it's best to share."
-And for those times when you're stocking up on hummus at the grocery store, be sure to consult our trusty guide, The 22 Best and Worst Popular Hummus Choices.

 Eat This!
 Tip

 Ask for a side of veggie sticks along with your hummus to keep calories to a minimum.
-A single pita is 165 calories and all empty carbs.
+A single pita is 165 calories and full of empty carbs.

 Not That!: Tirokafteri